Package Management in Python#

 Instead, create a new environment for each project.
 Just remember to activate the environment before installing packages or running scripts.

-We mentioned that a Python package may be installed by conda
+A Python package may be installable via both conda

 If a package is available for